WolfgangErb/LC2Ditp/README.md

 2D Lissajous apps
 -----------------

-There are two Matlab guis and two standalone apps included to further test the interpolation schemes and to display the results.
+There are two Matlab guis and two standalone apps included to test the interpolation schemes and to display the results.

 - Use the gui **LC2Dfevalapp.m** to **test** the interpolation scheme on several different test functions.